Welcome to today's edition of the Rush 24-7 podcast.

 Enforcement priorities developed by my administration are not affected by this ruling.

-Long uh term residents raising children who are Americans or illegal residents, they will remain low priorities for enforcement as long as you have not committed a crime or limited immigration enforcement resources are not focused on you.
+This means that the people who might have benefited from the expanded deferred action policies, long-term residents, raising children who are Americans or illegal residents, they will remain low priorities for enforcement as long as you have not committed a crime.

 Don't sweat it.

-Everything's I'm not everything's fine.
+Everything's, I'm not, everything's fine.

 Now, contrast this.

-Here he just said, Children who are Americans or legal residents, they will remain low priorities for enforcement, meaning deportation, as long as they've not contrast it to what Bill Nelson just said.
+Here he just said, children who are Americans or legal residents, they will remain low priorities for enforcement, meaning deportation, as long as they've not contrasted to what Bill Nelson just said, the Florida senator, he really went on TV and tried to convey that deportation proceedings of children are going to be starting this afternoon.

 And it was just sad.